mihirnvad/dsc190_Code_Cheatsheet/README.md

 - Search names, descriptions, tags, and snippet bodies.
 - Print snippets with syntax highlighting when possible.
 - Copy snippet bodies directly to the clipboard.
-- List the entire vault in a readable Rich table.
+- List the entire library in a table.
 - Safely overwrite or delete snippets with confirmation prompts.
 - Store everything locally in an inspectable JSON file.